Connect Marriage

 Protect yourself from the worst

 Since you’re fully responsible for your home’s finances, you’ll need to make sure you’re prepared for the unexpected.
 That starts with an emergency cushion: Aim to set aside three to six months’ worth of expenses, so that a hospital bill or a leaky roof won’t throw all of your finances off track.
-If three to six months’ isn’t achievable right now, start small, setting aside a little bit each month will grow faster than you think.
+If as a stay-at-home mom three to six months’ isn’t achievable right now, start small, setting aside a little bit each month will grow faster than you think.

 Also, consider disability insurance, which will protect your income if you’re injured or get sick and can’t work for a period of time.
 And, if your children are dependent on you for financial support, make sure you have enough life insurance to get them through college and into adult life.